kyle-p-may/cs552-git-tutorial/README.md

 ## Example and Typical Workflow

+### Generate ssh keys and add them to your GitHub account
+In order to efficiently work with GitHub, you will want to generate an ssh key in order to authenticate quickly.
+Follow the directions [here](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html) in order to generate one for your system.
+After generating the key, register the public key (typically stored in ~/.ssh/id\_rsa.pub) with GitHub.
+You will need to do this for each of the systems that you work on.

 ### Create a single remote repo
 First, we will walk through how to create a remote repo on GitHub, using their web interface.
 As seen in the following figure, there is a button to create a new repo in the top right corner of the website.